Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/keybind_funcs.md

 +++
 title = 'Keybind Funcs'
 linkTitle = 'Keybind Funcs'
-description = 'Written by Candy' weight = 0
-draft = false
+description = 'Keybind Functions allow you to run code that runs code once depending on the conditions of your choosing.' weight = 0 draft = false
 +++